Shammah1998/xobo-vision/README.md

 - MySQL 5.7 or higher
 - Web server (Apache/Nginx)

-### Step 1: Database Setup
-1. Open phpMyAdmin or your MySQL client
-2. Create a new database named `xobo-c`
-3. Import the `database_schema.sql` file to create all tables

 ### Step 2: Configuration
 1. Clone/download the project to your web server directory